Threshold limit value: Defining acceptable exposure

 The TLV and most other occupational exposure limits are based on available toxicology and epidemiology data to protect nearly all workers over a working lifetime.
 Exposure assessments in occupational settings are most often performed by Occupational / Industrial Hygiene (OH/IH) professionals who gather "Basic Characterization" consisting of all relevant information and data related to workers, agents of concern, materials, equipment and available exposure controls.
 The exposure assessment is initiated by selecting the appropriate exposure limit averaging time and "decision statistic" for the agent.
 Typically the statistic for deciding acceptable exposure is chosen to be the majority (90%, 95% or 99%) of all exposures to be below the selected occupational exposure limit.
 For retrospective exposure assessments performed in occupational environments, the "decision statistic" is typically a central tendency such as the mean or geometric mean or median for each worker or group of workers.
 Methods for performing occupational exposure assessments can be found in "A Strategy for Assessing and Managing Occupational Exposures, Third Edition Edited by Joselito S. Ignacio and William H. Bullock".

+TLV Development Process

+The process for developing a new or updated TLVs follows a specific process that allows for adequate analysis of available research and feedback from exposure scientists around the world.
+The process also allows for opportunities at each step for the TLV to be withdrawn from consideration due to lack of available data or other reasons.
+The process adheres to the following steps: